Prompt Engineering Guide

 Fine Tuning

-Fine tuning the model is a highly effective defense1, since at inference time there is no prompt involved, except the user input.
+Fine tuning the model is a highly effective defense, since at inference time there is no prompt involved, except the user input.
 This is likely the preferable defense in any high value situation, since it is so robust.
 However, it requires a large amount of data and may be costly, which is why this defense is not frequently implemented.

 Soft Prompting